 Thinking of skiing in Montgenevre?
-This historic ski resort, sits on the Italian border, offering snowsure conditions, plenty of intermediate cruising and new facilities including nurseries & a cinema
+This historic ski resort, sits on the Italian border, offering snowsure conditions, plenty of intermediate cruising and new facilities including nurseries & cinema.

 Why Montgenevre Ski Resort?